 ACIDRain attacks stem from anomalies that occur during concurrent execution.
-Detecting these amonalies is challenging.
+Detecting these anomalies is challenging.
 Many potential anomalies are never triggered under normal operation due to limited concurrency, rendering simple observation ineffective.
-We we could use static analysis tools [50] to analyze an application's assembly susceptibility to attacks.
-However, web applications are written teams assexptibility to attacks.
-However, web applications are written teams analysis tools would necessarily have limited anolicability attianalysis tools would necessarily have limited anolicability atti-
+We could use static analysis tools [50] to analyze an application's succeptibility to attack.
+However, web applications are written using a variety of frameworks and languages.
+As a result, static analysis tools would necessarily have limited applicability.

-To address these challenges, we developed a new, cross-platform methodology for detecting potential level-based and scope-based and scope-based and superposed by analyzing logs of typical database activity.
+To address these challenges, we developed a new, cross-platform methodology for detecting potential level-based and scope-based anomalies in web applications by analyzing logs of typical database activity.
 We call this approach Abstract Anomaly Detection (2AD).
 Figure 2 shows an overview of the 2AD workflow.

 Overview.
 The core idea behind 2AD is to execute API calls against a live application and database to generate a (possibly sequential) trace of database activity, then analyze the trace for potential anomalies that could arise under concurrent execution.
-This approach leverages the facts that our target applications all L) expose API endpoints (e.g., vii a HTTP) that can be triggered programmating.
+This approach leverages the facts that our target applications all 1/2 expose API endpoints (e.g., via HTTP) that can be triggered programmatimore fine-grained analysis and is a worthwhile area for future work.

-&lt;sup>2That is, to efficiently identify vulnerabilities, our analysis makes use of non-public information in the form of database logs (e.g. SQL traces) and database schemas.
-However the vulnerabilities themselves can be exploited more fine-grained analysis and is a worthwhile area for future work.
 However, despite its limitations, 2AD has proven a useful tool in analyzing real applications-the subject of the next section.

+&lt;sup>2That is, to efficiently identify vulnerabilities, our analysis makes use of non-public information in the form of database logs (e.g. SQL traces) and database channes.
+However, the vulnerabilities thomeoluse can be evoluted